kaan7305/email-organizer/README.md

 ---

 ## 🚀 Features
-- **Seamless Gmail Integration:** Securely connects with your Google account using OAuth 2.0 to fetch and manage unread emails.
+- **Seamless Gmail Integration:** Connects with your Google account using OAuth 2.0 to fetch and manage unread emails.
-- **AI-Powered Summarization:** Utilizes the OpenAI API (GPT-4o-mini) to generate brief, accurate, and actionable summaries of email content.
+- **AI-Powered Summarization:** Uses the OpenAI API to generate brief, accurate, and actionable summaries of email content.
-- **Customizable Email Classification:** Define your own rules and preferences to train the AI on how to categorize your emails, adapting to your unique workflow.
+- **Customizable Email Classification:** Define your own rules and preferences to train the AI on how to categorize your emails.
-- **AI-Assisted Reply Generation:** Craft professional and personalized email replies with intelligent AI assistance, ensuring your communication aligns with your desired tone and style.
+- **AI-Assisted Reply Generation:** Craft personalized email replies with intelligent AI assistance, ensuring your communication aligns with your desired tone and style.
 - **One-Click Actions:** Easily mark processed emails as read directly from the dashboard to keep your inbox tidy.
 - **Intuitive User Interface:** A clean, modern, and responsive design built with React and Tailwind CSS for optimal viewing and usability across all devices.